iarsystems/crun-evaluation-guide/README.md

 listsize = __iar_set_delayed_free_size(2);
 ```

-7. Rebuild, Download and Debug the executable (<kbd>CTRL</kbd> + <kbd>D</kbd>).
+7. Rebuild, and __Download and Debug__ (<kbd>Ctrl</kbd>+<kbd>D</kbd>) the application.

 <!-- --------------------------------------------------------------------------------------------------- -->
 ## Using C-RUN in non-interactive mode
-There are scenarios in which debugging an application built with C-RUN information in C-SPY Debugger directly from the IDE might not be possible.
-The reason might be due to the need for electrical insulation, or the need to run the device in its real operating environment where there is no access to debug ports, etc.
+There are scenarios where it might not be possible to debug an application built with C-RUN information directly in the IDE.
+Perhaps there is need for electrical insulation, or for running the device in its real operating environment where there is no access to debug ports, etc.

-By default, C-RUN messages on the IDE are displayed in the __C-RUN Messages__ window.
-These messages can alternatively be redirected to the Standard Output (__`stdout`__).
-When we consider this option, capturing the C-RUN Messages during field testing for post-mortem analysis starts to sound like a plan.
+By default, C-RUN messages are displayed in the __C-RUN Messages__ window in the IDE.
+The messages can alternatively be redirected to the the standard output stream (__`stdout`__).
+This means that capturing the C-RUN messages during field testing for post-mortem analysis might be attractive.

-### Redirecting C-RUN Messages to the Standard Output
+### Redirecting C-RUN messages to the standard output stream
 All you need to do is to redirect the built-in function `__iar_ReportCheckFailed()` to `__iar_Report_Check_FailedStdOut()`.

-1. Choose an Application Project built with C-RUN information.
+1. Choose an application project built with C-RUN information.

-2. Go to __Category__ → __Linker__ → __Extra Options__ and
+2. Choose __Project__ → __Options__ → __Linker__ → __Extra Options__ and specify this command line option:
->- [x] Use command line options
->
->Command line options: (one per line)
->
 >```
 >--redirect __iar_ReportCheckFailed=__iar_ReportCheckFailedStdout
 >```
+>
->:bulb: For your convenience, the source file `$EW_DIR$/<target>/src/lib/crun/ReportCheckFailedStdOut.c`, which implements the `__iar_Report_Check_FailedStdOut()` function was added to every application project in this guide's workspace.
-The source file comes bundled with your product's installation, it is there only for reference as it was __excluded from build__, and can be used as starting point for eventual customizations (e.g., serial port output).
+>:bulb: For your convenience, the source file `$EW_DIR$/<target>/src/lib/crun/ReportCheckFailedStdOut.c`, which implements the `__iar_Report_Check_FailedStdOut()` function, was added to every application project in this guide's workspace.
+The source file comes bundled with your product's installation.
+It is only there for reference as it was __excluded from build__, and it can be used as starting point for any customizations (for example, serial port output).

-3. __Download and Debug__ the executable (<kbd>CTRL</kbd> + <kbd>D</kbd>).
+3. Choose __Project__ → __Download and Debug__ (<kbd>Ctrl</kbd>+<kbd>D</kbd>) to start executing the application.

-4. Go to __View__ → __C-RUN__ → __Messages__.
+4. Choose __View__ → __C-RUN__ → __Messages__ to open the __C-RUN Messages__ window.
-5. Go to __View__ → __Terminal I/O__.
+5. Choose __View__ → __C-RUN__ → __Terminal I/O__ to open the __Terminal I/O__ window.
-6. Go to __Debug__ → __Logging__ → __Set Terminal I/O Log File...__ and __Enable Terminal I/O log file__.
+6. Choose __Debug__ → __Logging__ → __Set Terminal I/O Log File__ and select the __Enable Terminal I/O log file__ option.

 ![image](https://user-images.githubusercontent.com/54443595/223496215-7f2f5bbe-82ea-440b-a204-17987c7c9321.png)
->:bulb: We will use _TermIO.log_ later.
+>:bulb: We will use the `TermIO.log` file later.

-7. Hit <kbd>F5</kbd> to resume the program execution.
+7. Press <kbd>F5</kbd> to resume the application execution.
->Note that now the __C-RUN Messages__ window shows nothing.
-The messages were redirected to `stdout` and now each message is printed out in raw format in the C-SPY Terminal I/O.
+>Note that the __C-RUN Messages__ window is empty now.
+Any messages are redirected to `stdout`, and each message is printed in raw format in the C-SPY __Terminal I/O__ window:

 ![image](https://user-images.githubusercontent.com/54443595/223490090-3c0e7441-f31e-4a0b-b867-90228029b013.png)

->:bulb: C-RUN for Arm depends on the semihosting interface used by the C-RUN library function `__iar_ReportCheckFailed()`.
-Semihosting enables code running on the target system to interface with a debugger running on the host computer while taking advantage of its low-level I/O facilities.
+>:bulb: C-RUN for Arm depends on the _semihosting_ interface used by the C-RUN library function `__iar_ReportCheckFailed()`.
+Semihosting enables code that executes on the target system to interface with a debugger running on the host computer, while taking advantage of its low-level I/O facilities.

 ### Running the application from the command line
-The IAR Embedded Workbench includes the IAR C-SPY Command Line Utility (`cspybat.exe`).
-This utility enables you to run applications from the command line.
-When an application for Arm is built using the runtime library semihosting option, the utility can take advantage of the host's Standard Output (__stdout__) for printing out application's messages (e.g., via `printf()`, etc.).
+IAR Embedded Workbench includes the IAR C-SPY Command Line Utility (`cspybat.exe`).
+Using this utility, C-SPY can run applications from the command line.
+When an application for Arm is built using the runtime library semihosting option, this utility can take advantage of the host's standard output stream (__stdout__) to print the application's messages (for example, via `printf()`, etc.).

 1. Launch a __Command Prompt__ shell and change to the __settings__ folder.

-2. Execute `<project-name>.Debug.cspy.bat`, replacing the `<project-name>` by your actual project's name.
+2. Execute `<project-name>.Debug.cspy.bat`, replacing `<project-name>` with your actual project's name.
->For every build configuration you create, the IAR Embedded Workbench will create an automatic batch file (`<project-name>.<build-configuration>.cspy.bat`) for you.
-Take a peek at the script and its accompanying files and you will see all the project's parameters necessary for executing the application from the command line.
+>For every build configuration you create, IAR Embedded Workbench will create an automatic batch file (`<project-name>.<build-configuration>.cspy.bat`) for you.
+Inspect the script and its accompanying files and you will see all project parameters that are needed to execute the application from the command line.

-### Filtering C-RUN Raw Messages
+### Filtering C-RUN raw messages
-The C-RUN Messages are encoded in a way to be used from the IDE.
-From the console they are shown in raw text format.
-The `cspybat` utility provides the `--rtc_filter` option for transforming the raw messages into their human-readable counterparts.
+The C-RUN messages are encoded to be used in the IDE.
+In the console they are shown in raw text format.
+The `cspybat` utility provides the `--rtc_filter` option for converting the raw messages to human-readable text.

-1. Edit `settings\<project-name>.Debug.general.xcl`, append the following line after `--rtc_enable` and save:
+1. Edit `settings\<project-name>.Debug.general.xcl`, to add this line after `--rtc_enable`, and save:
 ```
 --rtc_filter
 ```

 2. Execute the project's `.cspy.bat` file.
-> You will notice that now, in filtering mode, `cspybat` waits for input.
-We could paste C-SPY raw messages on the terminal executing C-SPY and they would be automatically translated to their human-readable counterparts.
+> Notice that now, in filtering mode, `cspybat` waits for input.
+You could paste C-SPY raw messages in the terminal that executes C-SPY and they would be automatically converted to human-readable text.

-3. Now let's take advantage of previously generated messages we got during _Redirecting C-RUN Messages to the Standard Output_ and redirect it as input for running C-SPY with the C-RUN filtering capabilities:
+3. Take advantage of previously generated messages you got in [Redirecting C-RUN messages to the standard output stream](#redirecting-c-run-messages-to-the-standard-output-stream) and redirect them as input for running C-SPY with the C-RUN filtering capabilities:
 ```
 ...\settings><project-name>.Debug.cspy.bat < ..\TermIO.log
 ```

+<details><summary><b>Expected output example</b> (click to expand)</summary>

 >```
 >...\crun-evaluation-guide\arm\settings>"C:\IAR\EW\ARM\8.11.1\common\bin\cspybat"
 > -f "...\crun-evaluation-guide\arm\settings\Arithmetic.Debug.general.xcl"